r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

 = 4.1.2 =
 - new fallback for share count requests in case pretty permalinks are disabled
 - new filter shariff3UU_render_atts to change options on the fly (thx Ov3rfly)
-- fix share title in cases with html encoded characters
+- fixed share title in cases with html encoded characters
-- fix double counting on ranking tab under certain conditions
+- fixed double counting on ranking tab under certain conditions
-- fix php info notice in admin notices
+- fixed php info notice in admin notices

 = 4.1.1 =
 - new option to disable the Shariff buttons outside of the main loop
-- fix Facebook App ID request
+- fixed Facebook App ID request
 - minor css fix

 = 4.1.0 =